ChIPs Network

 1913

-The first brassiere is invented by Mary Phelps Jacob.
+The brassiere was invented by Mary Phelps Jacob.

 1950

-Disposable diapers are invented, highlighting women's need for inventions serving home labor, and the exclusion of women from public labor fields.
+Disposable diapers were invented, highlighting women's need for inventions serving home labor and the exclusion of women from public labor fields.

 2022

-Women make up 22% of names on patent applications.
+Women made up 22% of names on patent applications.

 2022